Naval Research Laboratory (NRL) Internship Program

 How long does the security clearance process take?

-It can vary, but typically between two to three months.
+It can vary, but typically between one to three months.

 Do I need prior research experience to be eligible to particpate?